hfinkel/lfort/docs/UsersManual.rst

        }

-   C++ [basic.lookup.classref] requires this to be an error, but, because it's hard to work around, Clang downgrades it to a warning as an extension.
+   C++ [basic.lookup.classref] requires this to be an error, but, because it's hard to work around, LFort downgrades it to a warning as an extension.

 .. option:: -Wbind-to-temporary-copy